 So, how much does a NAUTA card cost?
 As of the writing of this article in 2019, a 5-hour card costs 5 CUC and a 1-hour card costs 1 CUC.
 Don’t forget: you’ll need your passport to buy the card!

-(Since this is the first time we mention it, allow us to introduce you the CUC, which is the most popular Cuban currency for travelers.
+(The CUC is the most popular Cuban currency for travelers.
 Know more about it in our article on the Cuban money.)

 Besides the ETECSA office and your hotel, there is a third option: the black market.
 If you choose to buy a NAUTA card from a “private” seller, expect to pay an inflated rate.
 We don’t recommend this option!